He Panned It, Now He Sucks

 - He also received a bit of backlash in the comments when he mentioned in The Cat in the Hat commentary that he thought Monsters University was bad.

-- The Nostalgia Chick got a taste of this when she panned almost the entirety of the Transformers franchise (not just the Michael Bay films) in a review.
+- She got a taste of this when she panned almost the entirety of the Transformers franchise (not just the Michael Bay films) in a review.
 Comments of "You're a girl, you wouldn't understand!" abounded.
 And it wasn't even a pan, more of a "brilliant idea, lots of fun, but boy is it silly", a viewpoint held by many sane Transfans.

 - Happened again, only more so, after she trashed David Lynch's Dune movie.

 - She got some hate for mentioning she hated The Little Mermaid, as it was a film a about a dumb girl who "sold her soul for a vagina and a man she didn't know".
 Later on she parodied this by dedicating a video to her friends staging an "intervention" in which she explains her opinions in more depth, the others explain why it's a great film, and in the end she breaks and joins in the singing of "Part of Your World".

 - She, along with Todd in the Shadows received some hatred for not liking Wreck-It Ralph.
 She's stated that an explanation will come, or maybe not, when in her "Top 10 Worst Movies of 2013" video, she said it would never come.
 But for all we know, the Chick could just be a Lying Creator.